-John W. Eddins, Jr. Professor of Theology.
+JOHN W. EDDINS, JR. Professor of Theology.
 Native of Alabama.
 Degrees: B.S., B.A., B.D., Th.D.
 Pastorates in Alabama and Kentucky.
-Visiting Scholar at Duke University, Union Theological Seminary, New York City and University of N. C. at Chapel Hill.
+Visiting Scholar at Duke University in Fall of 1964 and Union Theological Seminary, New York City, Spring of 1965.
 Contributor to various scholarly publications.

-John W. Carlton.
+JOHN W. CARLTON.
 Professor of Preaching.
 Native of Texas.
 Degrees: B.A., B.D., Ph.D.
 Two pastorates in Va.
 Associate Professor of Preaching at Divinity School, Duke University, and at Southern Baptist Seminary before coming to Southeastern in 1969.
 Guest lecturer to U. S. chaplains in U. S. and abroad.